oraichain/oraichain-static-files/mainnet-static-files/docs/manual_snapshot/manual_snapshot.md

 ### BONUS

-To fully reset your node and start over, please type the following command:
+To fully reset your node and start over with automatic binary upgrade handling, please type the following command:

 ```bash
 oraid unsafe-reset-all && pkill oraid && unlink /root/oraivisor/current && ln -s /root/oraivisor/genesis /root/oraivisor/current && rm -rf /root/oraivisor/upgrades && rm .oraid/wasm/wasm/wasm/* .oraid/wasm/wasm/modules/v1/* && rm .oraid/config/write-*
 ```

+The following command will remove all the necessary files to allow your node to synchronize with the network from the beginning without any errors.
+This is the best way to do if you have time.

 Cheers, and happy validating!